 SBA Debentures: The SBIC Program enabled SBIC I LP to obtain leverage by issuing SBA-guaranteed debentures, subject to issuance of a capital commitment by the SBA and customary procedures.
-These debentures are non-recourse to the Company, have interest payable semi-annually and a ten-year maturity.
-The interest rate is fixed at the time of SBA pooling, which is March and September of each year, at a market-driven spread over U.S. Treasury Notes with ten-year maturities.
+These debentures were non-recourse to the Company, had a ten-year maturity and a fixed interest rate at a market-driven spread over ten-year U.S. Treasury Notes.

-The Company received exemptive relief from the SEC effective November 26, 2013, which permits the Company to exclude SBA guaranteed debentures from the definition of senior securities in the statutory asset coverage ratio under the 1940 Act, allowing for greater capital deployment.
+Effective November 26, 2013, the Company received exemptive relief from the SEC to exclude SBA guaranteed debentures from the definition of senior securities in the statutory asset coverage ratio under the 1940 Act, allowing for greater capital deployment.

-During the year ended December 31, 2022, SBIC I LP redeemed \$19,000 of SBA debentures that were contractually due March 1, 2025 and September 1, 2025.
-The Company recognized losses on extinguishment of debt of \$144 related to the acceleration of unamortized deferred borrowing costs on the redeemed debentures.
-As of December 31, 2022 and 2021, SBIC I LP had outstanding SBA debentures of \$50,920 and \$69,920, respectively.
+During the year ended December 31, 2023, SBIC I LP redeemed \$19,000 of SBA debentures that were contractually due March 1, 2025.
+The Company recognized a loss on extinguishment of debt of \$213 related to the acceleration of unamortized deferred borrowing costs and prepaid (or breakage) interest on the redeemed debentures.
+As of December 31, 2023 and 2022, SBIC I LP had outstanding SBA debentures of \$31,920 and \$50,920, respectively.
+See Note 12 for additional information concerning the Company's outstanding SBA debentures.

-On a stand-alone basis, SBIC I LP held \$176,521 and \$195,502 in assets at December 31, 2022 and 2021, respectively, which accounted for approximately 34% and 34% of the Company's total consolidated assets, respectively.
-These assets cannot be pledged under any non-SBA debt obligation of the Company.
+On a stand-alone basis, SBIC I LP held \$149,698 and \$176,521 in assets at December 31, 2023 and 2022, respectively, which accounted for approximately 32% and 34% of the Company's total consolidated assets, respectively.

-The following table shows the Company's outstanding SBA debentures payable as of December 31, 2022 and 2021:
+The following table shows the Company's outstanding SBA debentures payable as of December 31, 2023 and 2022: